xxl6097/asio2/README.en.md

 	printf("recv : %u %.*s\n", (unsigned)s.size(), (int)s.size(), s.data());
 	session_ptr->send(s); // Asynchronous sending (all sending operations are asynchronous and thread-safe)
-	// session_ptr->send(s, [](std::size_t bytes_sent) {}); // When sending, a callback function is specified, which is called when the sending is completed. bytes_sent indicates the number of bytes actually sent.
-Whether there is an error in sending can be obtained by using the asio2::get_last_error() function.
+	// When sending, a callback function is specified, which is called when the sending is completed.
+	// bytes_sent indicates the number of bytes actually sent.
+Whether there is an error in sending
+	// can be obtained by using the asio2::get_last_error() function.
+	// session_ptr->send(s, [](std::size_t bytes_sent) {});
 }).bind_connect([&server](auto & session_ptr)
 {
 	printf("client enter : %s %u %s %u\n",
 		session_ptr->remote_address().c_str(), session_ptr->remote_port(),
 		session_ptr->local_address().c_str(), session_ptr->local_port());
-	// The session_ptr session can be used to start a timer, which is executed in the data send and recv thread of the session_ptr session.
-This timer is useful for judging the connection status or other requirements (especially in UDP connectionless protocol, Sometimes it is necessary to use a timer in data processing to delay certain operations, and the timer also needs to be triggered safely in the same thread as data processing.)
+	// The session_ptr session can be used to start a timer, which is executed in the data send and recv
+	// thread of the session_ptr session.
+This timer is useful for judging the connection status or other
+	// requirements (especially in UDP connectionless protocol, Sometimes it is necessary to use a timer
+	// in data processing to delay certain operations, and the timer also needs to be triggered safely in
+	// the same thread as data processing.)
 	//session_ptr->start_timer(1, std::chrono::seconds(1), []() {});
 }).bind_disconnect([&server](auto & session_ptr)
 {